projectgus/hairless-midiserial/index.markdown

 ##### ...
 On Windows

-You need to create a MIDI Yoke virtual port (there's a link under <a href="#system_requirements">System Requirements</a>) to create a "channel" that joins the two together.
-There is an explanation on the MIDI Yoke page.
+You need to create a loopMIDI virtual port (there's a link under <a href="#system_requirements">System Requirements</a>) to create a "channel" that joins the two together.

+After intalling loopMIDI, launch it and click the "+" button to create a new virtual MIDI port with the specified name.
+Both Hairless Bridge and your MIDI program should then connect to this port.

 ##### ...
 On Linux